naveenrobo/dahua-ip-cam-sdk/README.md

 # Dahua SDK
-SDK for Dahua ANPR to extract Plate Numbers and listening of events like Video Motion, Camera Tampering which are support by camera.
+SDK for Dahua IP Cameras to extract Plate Numbers and listening of events like Video Motion, Camera Tampering which are support by camera.

 ## Info